- Specialist money transfer companies, direct bank transfers and bank drafts are the key options for sending large amounts overseas.

-With a bank transfer you move your money from your bank account to an overseas bank account.
-Such a money transfer may be referred to as a telegraphic transfer (TT), a wire transfer or a SWIFT transfer.
+With a bank transfer, you move your money from your bank account to an overseas bank account.
+Such a money transfer may be called a telegraphic transfer (TT), a wire transfer or a SWIFT transfer.

 International money orders or bank drafts

 International money orders are also referred to as bank drafts.
-To put it simply, they are internationally guaranteed cheques, that are drawn on a bank, as opposed to personal cheques or company cheques.
+Simply put, they are internationally guaranteed cheques drawn on a bank, as opposed to personal or company cheques.

-Before your bank will issue a bank draft, you must pay for the bank draft with your credit card or debit card, or ask the bank to withdraw the amount from your bank account.
-The bank draft works in the same way as cheque.
-You post the bank draft to the recipient and they cash it in or deposit it into their account.
-Depending on the country they are in, they can cash it in at their bank, at an ATM or at a cheque cashing store.
+Before your bank issues a bank draft, you must pay for the bank draft with your credit card or debit card or ask the bank to withdraw the amount from your bank account.
+The bank draft works in the same way as a cheque.
+First, you post the bank draft to the recipient, who cash it or deposit it into their account.
+Then, depending on the country they are in, they can cash it in at their bank, at an ATM or at a cheque-cashing store.

-Bank drafts are more secure than cheques, but they can be more expensive compared to online transfers, and they are much slower.
+Bank drafts are more secure than cheques, but they can be more expensive compared to online transfers and are much slower.
 Don’t confuse bank drafts with money orders or cashier’s cheques.
 The following features make bank drafts more useful in international money transfers.

-- Exchange rate used in bank drafts is that day's rate while the exchange rate used for a money order or cashier's cheque will be the rate of exchange on the date it is cashed.
-This can lead to problems when exchange rates are fluctuating a lot.
+- The exchange rate used in bank drafts is that day’s rate, while the exchange rate used for a money order or cashier’s cheque will be the rate of exchange on the date it is cashed.
+This can lead to problems when exchange rates fluctuate a lot.

-- Bank drafts also tend to be safer than money orders or cashiers cheques.
-Because they are difficult to verify, there are many scams involving fake money orders and cashier's cheques.
+- Bank drafts are also safer than money orders or cashiers’ cheques.
+Because they are difficult to verify, many scams involve fake money orders and cashier’s cheques.
 Anyone can easily verify a bank draft by contacting the issuing bank and referring to the details on the bank draft.